p0 ls

 • session <destination>

-List SSH session instances (target host keys, bastion details) matching <destination>.
+List SSH session instances (target host keys, Bastion details) matching <destination>.

 • parent <parent>